Welcome to our Family Farm!

 We took this "break" time (Sept 2020) to clean up the fields, plant fall crops, raise some chicks, and add additional water barriers in the form of shade rows.
 Once established, these fruit tree rows will help with the intense summer heat, produce delicious organic fruit, and give our fields nutrient laden leaves in the winter as mulch.

-We are going into our third season three strong.
-The culinary industry in NYC is still struggling so we get to keep Ryan a bit longer.
+2021 - We are going into our third season three strong.
+The culinary industry in NYC - in which Ryan works - is still struggling, so we get to keep him a bit longer.
 We'll temp him to stay with fresh produce to cook and a touch of cooler weather on the way.
 Tyler is a high school senior and is focusing on pottery and art with the dream of having his own studio some day.
-Look to see his pottery debut at our drive thru farm market in 2021.
+Look to see his pottery debut at our farm market this coming summer.

 Thank you for sharing in our journey!